-FII.8 The student will use information acquired in the study of French and information acquired in other subject areas to reinforce one another.

-- 1. Give examples of the influence of French and francophone culture(s) on other subject areas. - 2.
-Compare information acquired in other subject areas to topics discussed in French class.
+- GII.8 The student will use information acquired in the study of German and information acquired in other subject areas to reinforce one another. - 1.
+Give examples of the influence of the German language and German-speaking culture(s) on other subject areas, such as the use of German words in the English language or the contributions of individuals and groups from German-speaking regions and countries. - 2.
+Compare information acquired in other subject areas to topics discussed in German class, such as inventors, scientists, philosophers, musicians, artists, and athletes.